shricubed/Team7-fix/Projects/P3/README.md

 -

 #### move()
--  Used the `get_valid_moves` function to find all the possible moves for the Ghost and proceeded to chose the first move available.
-Found the difference between the location to move and used the Location classes `shift` or `unshift` methods to change the location of the Ghost.
-Finally, updated the Ghost's location on the Map with the `move` function and returned true.
+-  Used the `get_valid_moves` function to find all the possible moves for the PacMan and proceeded to chose the first move available.
+Used a random number generator from zero to the size of moves array returned from `get_valid_moves` to choose a random location to move if there was more than one.
+Set the Ghosts location to the new location chosen.
+Finally, updated the Ghosts location on the Map with the `move` function and returned true.
 If no valid moves existed, returned false.
 - Ghosts can move anywhere without any restrcitions so just moved the Ghost and checked to ensure its Location is not the same as before calling `move`.

 #### is_pacman_in_range()